James Davis (mariner): Subsequent career

 Mention of Davis continued.
 He is noted as commanding colonists at Henrico, Virginia in 1616.
-Most writers concur that Davis left his post in charge of the forts at Coxendale, near the present fort site of Henricus, and sailed for England aboard the ship "Treasurer", commanded by Samuel Argall in 1616.
+Most writers concur that Davis left his post in charge of the forts at Coxendale, near the present fort site of Henricus, and sailed for England aboard the ship Treasurer, commanded by Samuel Argall in 1616.
 It is noteworthy that John Rolfe and Pocahontas were also aboard.
-And it is likely that he returned to Virginia in 1617 aboard the "George"; this is suggested by the fact that his son Thomas was deeded land in Virginia some years later for head rights accrued for two indentured servants whose passage he paid for on the 'George' that year.
+It is likely that he returned to Virginia in 1617 aboard the George; this is suggested by the fact that his son Thomas Davis was deeded land in Virginia some years later for head rights accrued for two indentured servants whose passage he paid for on the George that year.

 Death

-The date of Davis' death is uncertain.
-Some sources believe Davis was among those killed (or wounded) in the Indian massacre of 1622 along the James River when 350 people (or one-third of the population) were killed.
-However, his name is not listed on official lists of the victims of the Virginia Company.
-Other records indicate that he died on February 16, 1623, at his plantation in Virginia.
-However, there are also others who believe that he may have lived as much as 10 years longer.
+James Davis died on February 1623/24 (O.S./N.S.) at his plantation in Henrico, Virginia colony.
+His son, Thomas Davis (of Warwicksqueake) inherited James's estate, and his wife Rachel received 100 acres in 1633 for being an ancient planter.The Davis family went on to be governor of Delaware, Revolutionary war veterans, U.S. Navy veterans, and simple farmers.
+The family moved from Virginia to Delaware to Tennessee and settled down in Ashley creek settlement in the Missouri Ozarks in 1859.